 - b) Create on-line HIS implementation and evaluation learning modules; and

 - c) Formalize the modules as part of health informatics education/training programs.

 Linkage/Exchange – The eHealth Observatory will engage Infoway and jurisdictional partners in two integrated KT projects to create a pan-Canadian benefits evaluation (BE) community KT forum, and to conduct KT workshops as part of this forum to co-produce and share ideas/knowledge.

-- Paper published in the interactive Journal of Medical Research (July 30, 2012)
+- Paper published in International Journal of Health Information Management Research (2014)